 Shabti of Khaibekhnet (67.80): H. 18.6 cm (7 5/16 in)

 Shabti of Mesu (86.1.28): H. 15 cm (5 7/8 in)

 Credit Line: Funds from various donors, 1886 (86.1.14, .18, .21, .28)

 Gift of J. Lionberger Davis, 1967 (67.80)

-The wooden shawabti box is inscribed for Paremhab, a servant in the Place of Truth who was a son or grandson of Sennedjem in whose tomb (TT 1) the box was found.
-The shabti figures, from left to right, are inscribed for Iineferti and her eldest son, Khabekhnet (86.1.18); for another son, Khonsu (86.1.21); for Khabekhnet alone; and for a female relative named Mose (86.1.28).
-Although Khabekhnet and Khonsu had a separate tomb complex near that of Sennedjem, he is depicted with his siblings in the decoration of Sennedjem's burial chamber, and objects inscribed with their names (including Khonsu's coffins and mummy) were buried in the family tomb.
+The wooden shabti box is inscribed for Paramnekhu, a servant in the Place of Truth (royal artisan) who was a son or grandson of Sennedjem in whose tomb (TT 1) the box was found.
+The shabti figures, from left to right, are inscribed for Sennedjem's wife Iineferty and her eldest son, Khabekhnet (86.1.18); for another son, Khonsu (86.1.21); for Khabekhnet alone (67.80); and for a female relative named Mose (86.1.28).
+Although Khabekhnet and Khonsu had a separate tomb complex (TT 2) near that of their father, they are depicted with their siblings in the decoration of Sennedjem's burial chamber, and objects inscribed with their names (including Khonsu's coffins and mummy) were buried in the family tomb.
 Other objects in the collection that were discovered in Sennedjem's tomb are numbered 86.1.1–86.1.29.